 - Service Learning Evaluation

-- Qualifying ACT/SAT Score Report or NES Essential Academic Skills Score Report
+- ACT/SAT Score Report or NES Essential Academic Skills Score Report (accessed by the institution)

 - Evidence of Speech Proficiency